KwiiKss/EasySave/README.md

 # System Programming Project - A3 IT

-## Programming a backup software called EasySave 2.0
+## Programming a backup software called EasySave 2.0 / EasySave 3.0

 Group 1 composed of Kévin LAURENT, Kilyion Romary, Hugo CORSO and Nicolas FOUQUE.